snailtail/AoC2024/README.md

 However, I sketched a bit with a pencil on some paper and found that if a guard hits the same obstacle twice when coming from the same direction, that has to be a sure way to tell that there is a loop.
 So that's what I implemented, and it worked both for my test input, and for the "real input".
 I'm sure there is some cool algorithm out there that can calculate this somehow - bruteforce usually is not the way in AoC.
 But sometimes it still works, and it runs in about 2 seconds on my puny Windows laptop, so I can live with that.
 I've done a lot worse bruteforcing in previous years... :D

+## --- Day 7: Bridge Repair ---
+Enter Recursion... :D
+I was waiting for it, the classic - "We're gonna need recursion for this".
+Trying out different combinations of multiplication and addition of numbers to reach a target value.
+Recursion is always a bit tricky, and it took me a good while to get it working.

+Part 2 introduced a new operator for concatenation.
+My first instict was that this would be very hard to do, but then I realized that this could be implemented as a simple method, which would be used in the existing recursive method - and then just add a flag to enable concatenation in the calculations for part 2.